.coreweave.app.

 Determine the registry hostname

+You need the registry’s public hostname before you can issue a TLS certificate or push and pull images, so determine it now and reuse it in the steps that follow.
 CoreWeave’s External Hostname Controller allocates an FQDN under.coreweave.app for any public LoadBalancer Service annotated with service.beta.kubernetes.io/external-hostname.
 For more details, see Create a public DNS name.

-Your registry hostname will follow this pattern:
+Your registry hostname follows this pattern:

 [ORG-ID]with your organization ID.[CLUSTER-NAME]with the name of the target CKS cluster.